ETIOLOGY AND EPIDEMIOLOGY

 Acute leukemia is a clonal disease derived from leukemic stem cells.
 DNA mutations render myeloid precursor cells incapable of normal differentiation and maturation and promote unchecked proliferation, leading to the acute leukemic phenotype.
 The myeloblasts proliferate in the bone marrow compartments, resulting in hematopoietic insufficiency and progressive cytopenias.
 When myeloblasts expand outside of the bone marrow, severe peripheral leukocytosis may result, leading to additional sequelae, such as leukostasis and significant tumor lysis.
 Rarely extravascular solid tumors, known as chloromas or granulocytic sarcomas, may arise in tissue.

 AML can be subtle in its presentation with some patients presenting with days to weeks of nonspecific symptoms, such as fatigue, shortness of breath, and bleeding.
-A complete blood count, examination of the peripheral blood smear, and bone marrow aspirate and biopsy are ...
+A complete blood count, examination of the peripheral blood smear, and bone marrow aspirate ...